-In the course of 2013, a total of 13,178 Bachelor students, fellows of the International Max Planck Research Schools, PhD students, postdoctoral students, research fellows, and visiting scientists worked at the Max Planck Society, which was slightly more than in the previous year (13,149).
+In the course of 2014, a total of 14,859 Bachelor students, fellows of the International Max Planck Research Schools, PhD students, postdoctoral students, research fellows, and visiting scientists worked at the Max Planck Society, compared to 13,178 in the previous year.

-The financing of the Max Planck Society is predominantly comprised of basic financing from the public sector: Including the MPI for Plasma Physics, the MPG was financed to approximately 1,6 billion euros in 2014.
+The financing of the Max Planck Society is predominantly comprised of basic financing from the public sector: Including the MPI for Plasma Physics, the MPG is financed to approximately 1,7 billion euros in 2015.
 In addition, third-party funding contributed to basic financing.

 The German federal government together with the state governments each assume half of the funding for the budget of the Max Planck Society (budget A).
 The calculation of the financial contributions provided by the states is based on a distribution formula that is re-calculated each year as well as on the "home state quota", which has been steady at 50 percent since the year 2000.
 In addition, all partners may agree to provide extra funding in addition to the specified quotas.